By Jennifer Nelson

 Cats, even more than dogs, are adept at letting you know that something is upsetting them.
 Whether it’s a new brand of cat litter or the absence or presence of someone new in the home causing a change in routine, cats voice their opinions in a number of ways—from hissing to caterwauling their unhappiness.
 Dogs seem to generally overlook these issues, whether because they are less upset by changes in routine or because they are less able to express their displeasure.

 5. Test your cat’s intelligence: How is your cat at showing you she’s upset?
 Does she take notice or does she not care about changes at home?
 Is she sensitive to everything from a new rug in front of the fireplace to a new location for the litter box?
 If she notices changes and shows displeasure, you may have an intelligent kitty.

-“We don’t really know how to evaluate cat intelligence, even if we were to hook cats up to EEGs and measure their neurons firing, “says Werber.
-So far, he said, they are going mostly on anecdotal evidence rather than anything scientific.
+"We don’t really know how to evaluate cat intelligence, even if we were to hook cats up to EEGs and measure their neurons firing," says Werber.
+So far, he says, they are going mostly on anecdotal evidence rather than anything scientific.